kayodekosi/knatware-flashloan-demystified/README.md

 # Flash Loans, Demystified 🪙

-**A cartoon field guide to flash loans and Instadapp Pro's spell-based automation — told by a coin, a vault, a robot, and a shield.**
+**A guide to flash loans and Instadapp Pro's spell-based automation — told by a coin, a vault, a robot, and a shield.**

 [![Format](https://img.shields.io/badge/format-PDF-red)]()
 [![Pages](https://img.shields.io/badge/pages-16-blue)]()